ampproject/amp.dev/_guides/analytics/deep_dive_analytics.md

 }
 {% endhighlight %}

+Some analytics providers (including Google Analytics) have already provided configuration, which you use via the `type` attribute.
-Some analytics providers (including Google Analytics) simplify configuration such that you don’t need to include `requests` information.
+If you are user an analytics provider, you may not need to include `requests` information.
 See your vendor documentation to find out if `requests` need to be configured, and how.

 ### When data gets sent: triggers attribute